-The breed's positive characteristics echo through the horseracing world.
-More than 200 purebred Akhal-Tekes were shipped to Great Britain in the 17th and 18th centuries for breeding.
-The genes of an estimated 15 percent of them contributed to the makeup of today's racehorses.
+Nowadays, Akhal-Tekes are used for dressage, showjumping, long-distance racing, and pleasure riding.
+In Russia, an Akhal-Teke is even a status symbol.
+The breed's positive characteristics also echo throughout the horse racing world.
+More than 200 purebred Akhal-Tekes were shipped to Great Britain during the 17th and 18th centuries for breeding, and their genes have contributed to modern racehorses.

 Akhal-Tekes are thin-skinned, and their coats are very fine.
-Many carry a gene for the cream dilution—which can result in palomino, cremello, and perlino coat colors.
-Some horses even have pale blue eyes.
-All colors and patterns are accepted in the breed registry.
+All equine colors and markings are accepted in the breed registry.
+Many carry a gene for the cream dilution, which can result in palomino, cremello, and perlino coats.
+Some horses have pale blue eyes.

 Unique Characteristics of the Akhal-Teke